 This is compiled by the Department of Statistics every month and is published officially as the Consumer Price Index, or CPI.

 And no, they don’t just record the cheapest housebrand product at NTUC FairPrice.
 The total basket of goods comprises 6,800 brands/varieties of items, and prices are surveyed at 4,200 outlets across Singapore.

 The Consumer Price Index is published every month, and each month’s CPI benchmarked against the same statistic a year ago.
 For example, the CPI for August 2022 is measured against that of August 2021.

 The difference between this year’s and last year’s CPI = annual inflation rate in Singapore.

 Seems simple enough, right?
 Well, there’s a bit more to this story.

 MAS actually looks more closely at what they call core inflation measure, which is a variant of the regular inflation rate, except minus accommodation costs (i.e. rental) and private transport costs (i.e. car).
-Since the majority of Singaporeans own their homes and take public transport, core inflation measure tracks their expenses better.
+Since the majority of Singaporeans own their homes and take public transport, core inflation measure offers a better gauge.

 Since the CPI is measured and published monthly, the annual Singapore inflation rate varies from month to month.

-Bear in mind that there’s a seasonal effect in some cases — for example, if there’s a drought in Australia, then some of the dairy and produce that make up the CPI will be a lot more expensive, making this month’s inflation rate disproportionately high.
+Bear in mind that there’s a seasonal effects – for example, if there’s a drought in Australia, then some of the dairy and produce that make up the CPI will be a lot more expensive, making this month’s inflation rate disproportionately high.